10. Execution threads

 ![]() |

-- [1]: the solution as a whole
+- in [1]: the solution as a whole

 - in [3]: the different layers of the application.